caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

+- Just a few things to be aware of with django-cache-machine
+- django-cache-machine does not cache empty querysets by default.
+If you have a lot these, you might want to turn this on.
+- ``count()`` cannot easily be invalidated, so these queries time out instead.
+Set the timeout to something that makes sense for you
-- Once you have caching setup, **use pgfouine to verify that it did what you expected**
+- Once you have caching setup the way you like, **use pgfouine to verify that it did what you expected**

 ----